Has the tomb of Jesus been found?

 Important issues and questions

-Following is a list of issues and questions that I think are worth examining in regard to this recent discovery.
+Following is a list of issues and questions that I think are worth examining regarding this recent discovery.

 - The names on the ossuaries were very common at that time.